tomdjackson/web_tech/readme.txt

 Ian,

-Install node dependencies and run: npm i -r && npm run build
+Install node dependencies and run: npm i -r && npm run start

 We have set up an account for you.
 You can log in as a host using the following username and password: